Iacopo454/Body-Fashion/README.md

 ## Images
 Arnold, blonde-jpg.jpg, dog.jpg, Gym-100.jpg, Marin, Laura, Michael, Richard, sereno, palestra, yahoo, maxresdefault, gym they all been taken from Yahoo search engine.
+The Carousel Images have been modified and replace after in the project for fitting properly together in the carousel slide, the new measures are of 5760x3840 px as you can check in any other software preview.